 Money Saving Tip: Sometimes we encounter a situation where a man dies leaving a wife and leaving real estate in his name only.
 We may be able to argue that the wife already owns half of the real estate under community property laws so that the value of the probate (for purposes of our fee and for court cost purposes) is only half its real value.

-Because Jonathan Reed, Douglas Reed and Daniel Reed are licensed in California we can represent clients from any state in a California uncontested probate proceeding.
+Because Jonathan Reed and Douglas Reed are licensed in California we can represent clients from any state in a California uncontested probate proceeding.